Rhipsalis

 Misunderstood and Misidentified Epiphytes

-Rhipsalis come in many forms; some resemble Hatioria and Schlumbergera with pad like stems to fulfill the function of leaves, others are very similar to Aporocactus, or the Rat Tail Cactus.
-All require similar care, so whichever one you have, there is no need to worry about their cultivation.
+Rhipsalis come in many forms; some resemble Hatioria and Schlumbergera with pad-like stems to fulfill the function of leaves, and others are very similar to Aporocactus, or the Rat Tail Cactus.

 Keep these plants on the dry side through the winter, and then give them a summer of fairly frequent watering, and a holiday outdoors on a lanai or covered porch.